 Children and Stress

 What is the relationship between children and stress?
-Using my own experience as a nanny I look at how stress is affecting children on a day-to-day basis.
+Relating to Piers' own experience working professionally with children we look at how stress is affecting children on a day-to-day basis.

 As many parents, teachers and guardians are now seeing stress is affecting our children.
 As we have pointed out in the articles relating to teen stress, our children are being put under more and more stress.

 They are not only feeling their own stresses and strains but also those of their parents - how much are your stresses affecting those of your children?